 We are skilled, aggressive litigators prepared to put the full force of our entire firm behind your case!

 People often ask us why we are so focused on being the first to file with the court.
 There are many reasons for this.
 For one, it allows us to set the agenda.
 Rather than responding to legal action, we are the ones initiating it.
 This allows us, to a certain extent:

 - Decide which evidence to present on your behalf

 - Help influence how the judges may rule

 Again, if you and your spouse are amicable and agree on most of the issues, there is a good chance we can settle or negotiate your divorce.
-When this is not the case, we go to court.
-We are prepared either way.

 Avoid Common Pitfalls

 One of the best ways to avoid common divorce pitfalls in a divorce is by securing the representation of one of our Massachusetts divorce lawyers.
 Chances are, we have seen cases like yours many times before.
 We don’t get caught off guard and we have the experience to know when it would be best for the client to settle and when it would be more advantageous to go to court.